 - To expand on the second bulletin, the buddy system is another thing to look into.

 - Reach out to loved ones that you can trust about your concerns and if you happen to be feeling unsafe.

 A Queer Conclusion

-Remember, safety should be on your mind when making these life choices, but it is understandable if you cannot withstand being 'closeted'.
-Remember the valid points of how to stay safe and have a gay time.
+Remember, safety should come first when making the decision to come out.
+On the other hand, it is understandable if you cannot stand being closeted.
+Remember how to stay safe, and have a gay time.